svalente317/sanka/docs/Builtin-Types.md

 }
 ~~~

+The other integral type is `unsigned` which is a 32 bit unsigned
+type.
+There are no implicit conversions between `unsigned` and the
+signed types `byte`, `short`, and `int`.
+These conversions must use
+explicit casts.

+When a negative number is cast to an `unsigned`, the result is the
+positive number (8 or 16 or 32 bits) with the bit pattern of the two's
+complement representation of the negative number.

 ## Floating Point Types

 There are two floating point types: `float` and `double`.
 They are
-signed 32 and 64 bit types that work as they do in C. Something about
+signed 32 and 64 bit types that work as they do in C. I think that
-two's complement?
-And I think that floats are promoted to double for
+floats are promoted to double for arithmetic?
-arithmetic?
-I should care more about this.

 ## Character Type